babazaroni/RoboND-Kinematics-Project/writeup_template.md

 ![alt text][image6]

-The constants and varibles in table form:
+The constants and variables in table form:

 Links | alpha(i-1) | a(i-1) | d(i-1) | theta(i)
 --- | --- | --- | --- | ---